PixelStudio330/m1dnightbl00m/README.md

 ### ✨ Advanced Features Spotlight

 * **🎭 Physics-Based Motion:** Highly intentional transitions and scroll-triggered animations powered by Framer Motion.
-* **🌑 Dynamic Midnight Mode:** A sophisticated dark-themed UI designed for visual comfort and elegance.
+* **🌑 Dynamic Midnight Mode:** A sophisticated forest-themed UI designed for visual comfort and elegance.
 * **🚀 Optimized Architecture:** Utilizing Next.js 14 App Router for lightning-fast performance and SEO.
 * **📱 Ultra-Responsive:** Pixel-perfect fluid layouts that adapt seamlessly from desktop to mobile.
 * **🎨 Artistic vs. Logic:** A perfect blend of "Midnight Bloom" aesthetics with industrial-grade code quality.